-Candidate test results are sent to ODE and educator preparation programs as designated by the candidate.
+Candidate test results are sent to the State Board of Education (SBOE) and educator preparation programs as designated by the candidate.
 These scores are delivered electronically through Pearson's secure web-based score-reporting system.
 Through this system, the SBOE and educator preparation programs have access to a web-based tool called ResultsAnalyzer®.
 This tool is interactive and allows the SBOE and educator preparation programs to view, analyze, reorganize, download, and print results based on test data and generate customized reports of their choice.